NiekvD/Magister-tweaks/README.md

 ### importing the extension
 1. go to chrome://extensions
+2. enable developer mode
-2. click on load **unpacked extension** in the top bar
+3. click on load **unpacked extension** in the top bar
-3. select the folder inside the 'Magister-tweaks-master' folder
+4. select the folder inside the 'Magister-tweaks-master' folder